K1015/Catch-22-Pareto-Frontier-Watermark-in-LLMs/Additional-Results/Readme.md

 ![Synonym Substitution Probability Distribution](SynonymSubstitution-prob.png)

-Synonym substitution exhibits somewhat greater positional variability than DIPPER, with a slight increase in modification probability toward the second half of the sequence.
+Synonym substitution exhibits somewhat greater positional variability than DIPPER, with a slight increase in modification probability toward the second half of the token sequence.
 Nevertheless, the per-position edit probability remains concentrated around the global rate $\varepsilon \approx 0.15$, indicating that our i.i.d. model provides a reasonable first-order approximation for this attack as well.

 ### Back-Translation Attack